How to Protect Images on Your Website From Theft in 2023

 Monitor, Resolve, Takedown

-You might remember the photographer (Sean Heavey) who had one of his images stolen and used in hit Netflix show “Stranger Things” as well as the original film “How It Ends”.
-But he already knew that he had to do something about it.
+You might remember the photographer (Sean Heavey) who had one of his images stolen and used in the hit Netflix show “Stranger Things” as well as the original film “How It Ends.”
+He knew that he had to do something about it.

 Who is stealing my photos?

-To actually do anything about image theft, you need to find out where and how your images are being used on the internet.
+To do anything about image theft, you need to find out where and how your images are being used on the internet.

-But if you’d like to let them submit takedown notices for you then you’ll have to take a look at their paid plans which start at as little as $19 per month.
+But if you’d like to let them submit takedown notices for you, you’ll have to look at their paid plans.
+Those start at as little as $19 per month.

 1. Create an account

 The first and one of the most important steps is to create an account with Pixsy.
 Pixsy’s reverse image search technology uncovers all uses of your images.